DanielLeski/LoanerTracking/README.md

 ## Instructions to use / Test:
 - Unit Test 1
   - Step 1
    - Register yourself as a user.
 You will need a admin (Dr.eb) to get you the access code to setup your account.
    - To register you will need to first get an access code.
    - Click the register radio button
    - Insert username, password, Role, Carts (WBCB1 and etc), Access Code that you recieved
    - Click Enter or the register button
   - Step 2
    - Login in with the current login that your just created
    - Make sure all of the buttons work meaning (clickable, highlight when clicked)
    - Make user the input (username(ID Number), Chromebook Barcode, Charger Barcode) get displayed after clicking/selecting a button
    - Check mysql if the record is updated correctly
   - Step 3
    - Make sure when clicking 'cancel' reloads the page, and updates the WBCB Cart table.
-  - Make sure the logout button redirects back to the login screen (index.php) -Unit Test 2
+   - Make sure the logout button redirects back to the login screen (index.php)
+- Unit Test 2
  - Step 1
   - Go back to the register screen
   - Use the same type of procedure with the register radio button but now test 'Modify' (modify changes a persons role (admin or regular))